 Te Rangikaheke (Ngāti Ūenukukōpako) and Jasmin will talk about their work on local, sustainable food systems, community food education, reducing food waste, building a food hub and food sovereignty.

 Kai Rotorua is nonprofit, social enterprise that is working to ‘reconnect whānau (families) to their food and Papatūānuku’ (Mother Earth).
-It is dedicated to the growing and appreciation of food crops, especially those with cultural significance like kumara (sweet potatoe).
-Its vision is to “create a resilient, wellnourished and well-connected community”.
+It is dedicated to the growing and appreciation of food crops, especially those with cultural significance like kumara (sweet potato).
+Its vision is to “create a resilient, well-nourished and well-connected community”.
 Kai Rotorua began in 2016 when it established 68 backyard gardens across Rotorua, all within a week. >download

 Senior Lecturer, College of Business and Law, University of Canterbury